Balladebits/Balladebits/README.md

 Dislikes:
 - Toxic Fandoms (Obvious Reasons)
-- TD/TT ppl (Ghost Touch in PT is something Physically impossible,and is unavoidable,ppl will touch you anyway.)
-(Although i Respect that.)
 - Any MOBA in general (League of Legends,Dota,Pokemon Unite,etc.)
 - Any topic involving Alcohol and Drugs (I like the taste of cocktails,but please don't talk about it.)
 - Veganism (don't even approach me)